 VR has made a significant leap in recent years, moving from heavy prototypes to mobile and affordable headsets.
 The number of sold devices is increasing and content is becoming more immersive and realistic.
-VR finds new ways of practical and commercial application as well.
+VR finds new ways of a practical and commercial application as well.
 For example, virtual reality in real estate that agencies and realtors may leverage to attract customers and reduce costs for visiting properties.

 Since then the number of VR real estate projects has been mounting.
 Also, VR itself became more versatile and dynamic, and experts predict a steady rise of VR in real estate.
 Total revenue estimation of VR/AR software in this industry is $2,6 billion by 2025.
-Though big challenges are still ahead, including production of high-quality content, reducing time to create it and headset prices.
+Though big challenges are still ahead, including the production of high-quality content, reducing time to create it and headset prices.

 Practical appeal of real estate VR

 - Virtual tours